 Luckily, we are highly skilled in treating a variety of conditions and issues.
 Whether you have slight discomfort or severe pain, we can provide you with care that allows you to live the lifestyle you want!

 These are just some of the conditions, treatments, and services you will find at our podiatric office.
 Just ask us if you have any questions!

-Ingrown Toenails in Ankeny, IA
+Ingrown Toenails in Ankeny and Des Moines, IA

 Ingrown toenails are a painful, yet common foot and ankle problem.
 Ingrown toenails are caused by multiple things including toenail fungus, hereditary shape of the nail, nail deformities, and trauma.
 When an ingrown toenail occurs, the nail grows downward into the skin instead of out to the surface that is trimmed.
 This causes the toenail to cut into the skin, which allows easier access for bacteria to enter the area and cause infection.
 Symptoms can include pain, redness, drainage, and swelling of the toe.
 The most common spot for ingrown toenails to occur is on both sides of the big toe.

-Bunions in Ankeny, IA
+Bunions in Ankeny and Des Moines, IA

 A bunion is a complex structural deformity that involves the bones of the big toe and the middle of the foot.
 Pain and difficulty walking and wearing shoes can develop because the foot no longer functions normally.
 It is not uncommon for arthritis to develop in the big to joint due to the misalignment.